 A crown is designed to cover the visible white portion of a natural tooth, rebuilding its natural appearance and ability to function while preserving the original structure underneath.
 Crowns are likely to be recommended for several reasons, such as if a tooth has been broken or cracked or if a tooth is experiencing an advanced cavity.
 Decay must be removed because it constantly eats away at the healthy tooth and eventually results in the need for either root canal therapy or an extraction.
 Having a new crown takes place over two appointments.
 First, Dr. Maali will precisely remove the decayed portions of the tooth and prepare it.
-After your new, permanent dental crown has been crafted by a trusted laboratory, you will return to our office so that it can be cemented in place.
+After your new, permanent dental crown has been crafted by a trusted laboratory, you will return to our dental office so that it can be cemented in place.

 Will my new filling be metal?